gymnasium/gymcms/docs/README.md

 live: true                                  # Only set to live when ready to publish!
 instructor: "Jeremy Osborn"                 # MUST be quoted
 topic: "Design & Development"           # MUST be quoted
-video_ID: zRNUPU2dujU                       # YouTube video ID
+video_id: zRNUPU2dujU                       # YouTube video ID
 video_duration: "4:59"                      # Must be quoted
 featured: true                              # Toggle for display in catalog and hero
 description: "Learn how to create a scrolling background effect using CSS in this hands-on tutorial with Jeremy Osborn, Academic Director of Aquent Gymnasium."